| |

 A spoon holds a scoop of mint chocolate chip ice cream above a small cup filled with more of the same ice cream.
 Chocolate chips are visible throughout, and a few chips are scattered on the wooden surface around the cup.

-If you love this flavour pairing you should totally try my Mint Oreo Protein Ice Cream or Cherry Chocolate Chip Ninja Creami recipes!
+If you love this flavor pairing, you should totally try my mint Oreo protein ice cream and cherry chocolate chip Ninja Creami recipes!

 A spoon holds a scoop of mint chocolate chip ice cream above a bowl.
 Text on the image reads, Ninja Creami Chocolate Chip Mint High Protein Ice Cream and homemadeheather.com.
 The ice cream is light green with dark chocolate chunks.

-If you love this mint chocolate chip protein ice cream, give it a five star rating by clicking the stars below!
-Please help me share it on Facebook or Pinterest so that others can enjoy it too.
+If you love this mint chocolate chip protein ice cream, please give it a five-star rating by clicking the stars below!
+Help me share it on Facebook and Pinterest so that others can enjoy it too.

 A spoon holds a scoop of mint chocolate chip ice cream above a small cup filled with more of the same ice cream.
 Chocolate chips are visible throughout, and a few chips are scattered on the wooden surface around the cup.